 There is nothing new about measurement-based care (MBC).
 It has been in wide use and proven effective in giving quality care to patients in general medicine.
-And according to Dr. Tonmoy Sharma, the concept works just the same in treatment programs designed for substance abuse and behavioral disorders.
+And according to Dr. Tonmoy Sharma, mental health specialist, the concept works just the same in treatment programs designed for substance abuse and behavioral disorders.

 Backed by his years of focused research on the subject, the Sovereign Health CEO said MBC could improve treatment outcomes.
 And to further support this assertion, Dr. Sharma has included the approach to Sovereign’s treatment process.
 In fact, the behavioral treatment company has placed its bet on MBC early, and it’s pretty rewarding that the bold move is paying off.